You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 I am 52 years old with somewhat sensitive skin that is prone to clogged pores, mild acne and occasional rosacea.
 I have used exfoliating cleansers in my routine for years, as I find a mild scrub action to be incredibly helpful with getting rid of dead skin buildup and helping to keep my pores clear.
 My regular cleanser for the past few years has been Philosophy’s Microdelivery Exfoliating Wash, which uses diatomaceous earth as a physical exfoliant.
 The particles are tiny and very even, so the scrub is extremely gentle and can be used daily.

-I was interested in testing Lifeline Stem Cell Skin Care Dual Action Exfoliator ($65), because it seemed like it might be even more effective for me.
+I was interested in testing Lifeline Stem Cell Skin Care Dual Action Exfoliator ($65 in the shop), because it seemed like it might be even more effective for me.
 In addition to a gentle microcrystal scrub, the product contains glycolic acid to help remove dead skin cells and sebum plugs.
 It is also fortified with a number of antioxidants.

 After 30 days with this product, I am hooked!
 It is, without a doubt, the best exfoliator I have ever used, and I’m now planning to make it a permanent part of my regimen.
 I have noticed a distinct reduction in clogged pores and small breakouts along my problem zones, leaving me with a far smoother texture and more even tone.
 The product also does not aggravate my rosacea , which is a huge plus.

 I feel it is too soon to say for certain that the product is also enabling my other skin treatments (E’shee serums and Medik8 Firewall) to work more effectively.
 However, given the excellence of the exfoliation, that certainly seems like a plausible claim.